 Losing red pine would alter the forests that we know.
 And while it may not disappear, its role and prevalence in our forests may shift in the future.

 Changing growing conditions

 Species habitat ranges, like red pine’s habitat range, are bounded by suitable growing conditions.
 Those conditions are changing.
 Predictions for Minnesota include increasing average temperatures.
-We have already seen hotter highs, and more mild winters.
+We have already seen hotter highs and more mild winters.
 We have also seen shifts in rainfall: wetter, more intense, and potentially more sporadic.

-There may be risk of more intense droughts in between, and similar extremes.
+There may be a risk of more intense droughts in between, and similar extremes.
 Each species has differing requirements, tolerances, vulnerabilities and abilities to adapt.
 As climate shifts, some regions may become more suitable, expanding habitat.
 However, some regions may change in ways that no longer support a species.

 How much will red pine struggle?
 That is hard to know precisely, so we should be cautious about drastic statements that might imply, for example, local extinction.

 Scientists often rely on models that simulate climate variables to understand habitat shifts.
 These models must incorporate uncertainties.
 For example, will we limit emissions in ways that keep warming below key thresholds?
 If so, we will continue to see impacts of climate change, including impacts on tree species like red pine, but these could be less severe.